Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns: Introduction

 Second, we propose a loss function that facilitates a skeleton-based action recognizer to explicitly capture information about the action sequence's chronological order.
 The chronological order represents the relative temporal order between two frames, \ie{}, this information depicts whether a frame appears earlier or later than the other.
 This information offers rich clues, and sometimes is indispensable, for reliably differentiating between actions.
 For example, it is intuitive that distinguishing between \emph{putting on shoes} and \emph{taking off shoes} is almost impossible without knowing the chronological order of frames.

 We summarize our \textbf{contributions} as follows: \begin{enumerate} \itemsep{0em} \item[i)] We propose discrete cosine embedding.
 It allows a skeleton-based action recognizer to analyze actions in the frequency domain, and also supports disentangling the signal into different frequency components.
 We can thus alleviate noise's adverse influence by highlighting low-frequency components. \item[ii)] We present the chronological loss function.
-It directly guides an action recognizer to explicitly capture the action sequence's temporal information, promoting differentiating temporally confusing action pairs such as \textit{putting on shoes} and \textit{taking off shoes}. \item[iii)] The proposed two accessories are widely compatible with existing skeleton-based action recognizers.
+It directly guides an action recognizer to explicitly capture the action sequence's temporal information, promoting differentiating temporally confusing action pairs such as \textit{putting on shoes} vs \textit{taking off shoes} and \textit{wearing jacket} vs \textit{taking off jacket}. \item[iii)] The proposed two accessories are widely compatible with existing skeleton-based action recognizers.
 We experimentally show that the two components consistently boost the accuracy of a number of recent models. \item[iv)] Equipped with these two accessories, a simple model is competitive with more complex models in accuracy and consumes substantially fewer parameters and less inference time.
-When combining the two components with a more complicated network, we achieve new state-of-the-art accuracy on NTU60 and NTU120. \end{enumerate}
+When combining the two components with a more complicated network, we achieve new state-of-the-art accuracy. \end{enumerate}